-- Information about the cultivation requirements and techniques for plants suitable for gardens in Wellington. - Showcasing sustainable practices to stimulate behaviour change - How to live sustainably Show models for sustainable living decide on some showcase projects - recycling, compost, discovery garden, green walls, smart energy and so on based at the children's Garden/Treehouse Nursery hub.
+- Information about the cultivation requirements and techniques for plants suitable for gardens in Wellington. - Showcasing sustainable practices to stimulate behaviour change - How to live sustainably Show models for sustainable living decide on some showcase projects - recycling, compost, discovery garden, green walls, smart energy and so on based at the eChildren's Garden/Treehouse Nursery hub. - What make some plants become environmental weeds and how they can be controlled in restoration work.